kasplex/sdk-kiwi/README.md

 # Kasplex Wallet SDK - Kiwi

 **Kasplex Wallet SDK - Kasplex in Wallet Integration (Kiwi) is a powerful and easy-to-use SDK designed to simplify the management of Kaspa wallet assets.
-It provides seamless integration with Kaspa nodes, KRC20 tokens, and essential wallet functionalities, enabling developers to build robust Kaspa-based applications effortlessly..
+It provides seamless integration with Kaspa nodes, KRC20 tokens, and essential wallet functionalities, enabling developers to build robust Kaspa-based applications effortlessly.

 ## Features

 - **Mnemonic Support**: Generate and restore wallets securely using industry-standard mnemonics.
 - **Wallet Generation & Derivation**: Create hierarchical deterministic (HD) wallets and derive multiple addresses.
 - **KRC20 Protocol Implementation & API Integration**: Easily interact with **KRC20 tokens** using built-in API functions.
-- **Kaspa API & Node Connectivity**: Connect to Kaspa nodes for real-time blockchain data and transaction processing.
+- **Kaspa API & Node Connectivity**: Connect to Kaspa nodes for real-time blockchain data and transaction process.
 - **Multi-Signature Wallet Support**: Implement enhanced security with multi-signature wallet functionality.
 - **Message Subscription**: Subscribe to blockchain events, transaction updates, and real-time notifications.

 ## Installation
 Node.js Version Requirement: This SDK requires Node.js version 20.13.1 or higher.
-You can check your Node.js version by running:
+You can check the version of Node.js while it is running.

 ## Getting Started